kimutai-codes/blog/posts/looking-at-the-pursuit-of-sexual-purity-from-a-different-angle.md

 ## Healing and overcoming

+The speaker also took us through a session of healing where we forgave those who have wronged us, those who took advantage of us and prayed against negative words spoken against us and also prayed to be released from sexual ties and much more.I cannot take you though this healing process myself, but at least I have sensitized you on this matter and sparked you to seek to be healed of your wounds.

+There is only one way to get filled, to always fell **accepted**, **affirmed** and **appreciated** all the time and that way is Christ.Then by reading the word we get to know what God says of us.What He thinks of and and much much more.Have him break every chain in your life today.

 For all in Christ, our father in heaven calls us Son *(John 1:12)* and through the revelation of his word, he affirms us, and appreciates us.In him we never lack *(Psalm 23:1)*.He calls us his own.He really loves us..so much that he sent his only son to die on the cross so as you and I would be connected back to him, by believing in Christ *(John 3:16)*.Our father in heaven loves us just for being us..what did we ever do to deserve his love?
 Nothing..he gives it to us freely.

-There is only one way to get filled, to always fell **accepted**, **affirmed** and **appreciated** all the time and that way is Christ.Then by reading the word we get to know what God says of us.What He thinks of and and much much more.Have him break every chain in your life today.

 How do we live sexually pure lives?
 The sure answer is Christ and seeking to understand the word that will truly set us free..*John 8:31-32*